andersthorborg/ACF-auto-generated-value/README.md

 -----------------------

 ### Creates a hidden/readonly field in a repeater that gets a unique key, that won't change once it is saved.
 Ideal for user-generated forms.
-Inlcudes option to hide the field from the user
+Includes option to hide the field from the user

 ### Compatibility